Honest comparisonFreeweb

 Export and sharing options

 Both support exports.
-StitchLark also emphasizes saved work, sharing, and repeat refinement after the first draft.
+StitchLark also emphasizes saved drafts, editable charts, PNG sharing, and PDF export after the first draft.

 Pricing comparison